Hal Prewitt: Ranger Systems

-Prewitt started his first business in 1970, when he was in high school.
-"Ranger Systems", had four divisions: Ranger Manufacturing, Business World, Rent a Houseboat and Ranger Automotive Engineering.
+In 1970, while in high school, Prewitt started his first business, Ranger Systems.
+The company had four divisions: Ranger Manufacturing, Business World, Rent a Houseboat and Ranger Automotive Engineering.

-He used the manufacturing part of the business to build electronics, computers, and fiberglass boats.
+Prewitt used the manufacturing part of the business to build electronics, computers, and fiberglass boats.
 Business World did marketing, photography, printing and advertising.
 Prewitt wrote brochures, shot pictures, placed ads and ran a printing press.
-The biggest and most profitable division was Rent a Houseboat.
-Prewitt took the family boat and turned it into a rental business.
+The largest and most profitable division was Rent a Houseboat, through which Prewitt rented out his family's boat.
 He sometimes used a small boat to travel to school and quickly reach the houseboat.
 Prewitt did everything from writing contracts to maintenance, while the automotive division focused on repairs.

 Prewitt operated Ranger Systems until 1975, when his focus switched to computer programming and the personal computer industry.

 International Computer

 In 1975, Prewitt created International Computer to continue building, selling, installing and programming computers.
-This was the period when he started developing storage devices which ultimately became his most successful products.
+He also started developing storage devices, which later became his most successful products.